sequenceiq/blog-test/source/_posts/2014-12-22-cloudbreak-on-hdp-2-dot-2.markdown

 * ResourceManager HA

 but the most important thing is that it allows you to install the latest versions of the Hadoop ecosystem.
+As usual the Docker image is available for _local_ deployments as well, described [here](http://blog.sequenceiq.com/blog/2014/12/04/multinode-ambari-1-7-0/).

+`Note:` There were small changes around the API so if you built an application on top of it check your rest calls.
+The Ambari Shell and the underlying Groovy rest client have been updated and will go into the Apache repository once it's passed the reviews.

 ## Hadoop 2.6